-Professional Liability Insurance covering negligent acts, errors, or omissions errors and omissions arising from the Contractor's work to pay damages for which the Contractor may become legally obligated.
-Minimum limits of liability shall be not less than One Million Dollars and No/100 Dollars (\$1,000,000) on a per claim an annual aggregate basis.
+Professional Liability Insurance covering negligent acts, errors and omissions arising from the Contractor's work to pay damages for which the Contractor may become legally obligated.
+Minimum limits of liability shall be not less than One Million Dollars and No/100 Dollars (\$1,000,000) on an annual aggregate basis.

-- (b) The limits of liability as required above may be provided by a single policy of insurance or by a combination of primary, excess or umbrella policies but in no event shall the total limits of liability available for any one occurrence or accident be less than the amount required above. - (c) WITH THE EXCEPTION OF PROFESSIONAL LIABILITY AND WORKERS COMPENSATION POLICIES, the Contractor, and all of its insurers shall, in regard to the above stated insurance, agree to waive all rights of recovery or subrogation against the Authority, its directors, officers, employees, agents, successors and assigns, and the Authority's insurance companies arising out of any claims for injury(ies) or damages resulting from the Services performed by or on behalf of the Contractor under this Contract and/or use of any Authority premises or equipment under this Contract. - (d) Each insurance policy shall contain the following endorsements: PRIMARY AND NON-CONTIBUTORY IN-SURANCE and WAIVER OF TRANFER OF RIGHTS OF RECOVERY AGAINST OTHERS, which shall be evidenced on the Certificate of Insurance.
+- (b) The limits of liability as required above may be provided by a single policy of insurance or by a combination of primary, excess or umbrella policies but in no event shall the total limits of liability available for any one occurrence or accident be less than the amount required above. - (c) The Contractor, and all of its insurers shall, in regard to the above stated insurance, agree to waive all rights of recovery or subrogation against the Authority, its directors, officers, employees, agents, successors and assigns, and the Authority's insurance companies arising out of any claims for injury(ies) or damages resulting from the Services performed by or on behalf of the Contractor under this Contract and/or use of any Authority premises or equipment under this Contract. - (d) Each insurance policy shall contain the following endorsements: PRIMARY AND NON-CONTIBUTORY IN-SURANCE and WAIVER OF TRANFER OF RIGHTS OF RECOVERY AGAINST OTHERS, which shall be evidenced on the Certificate of Insurance.
 The General Liability insurance shall include contractual endorsement(s) which acknowledge all indemnification requirements under the Agreement.
 All required endorsements shall be evidenced on the Certificate of Insurance, which shall be evidenced on the Certificate of Insurance.
-Proof that insurance coverage exists shall be furnished to the Authority by way of a Certificate of Insurance before any part of the Contract work is started. - (e) If any insurance coverage required to be provided by the Contractor is canceled, terminated, or modified so that the required insurance coverages are no longer in full force and effect, the Authority may terminate this Contract or obtain insurance coverages equal to the required coverage, the full cost of which will be the responsibility of the Contractor and shall be deducted from any payment due the Contractor. - (f) If any part of the Contract is sublet, the Contractor shall be liable for its Subcontractor's insurance coverages of the types and in the amounts stated above and shall furnish the Authority with copies of such Certificates of Insurance.
+Proof that insurance coverage exists shall be furnished to the Authority by way of a Certificate of Insurance before any part of the Contract work is started. - (e) If any insurance coverage required to be provided by the Contractor is canceled, terminated, or modified so that the required insurance coverages are no longer in full force and effect, the Authority may terminate this Contract or obtain insurance coverages equal to the required coverage, the full cost of which will be the responsibility of the Contractor and shall be deducted from any payment due the Contractor. - (f) If any part of the Contract is sublet, the Contractor shall be liable for its Subcontractor's insurance coverages of the types and in the amounts stated above, and shall furnish the Authority with copies of such Certificates of Insurance.
 No delay in the Services caused by the Contractor's enforcement of its Subcontractor's insurance requirements shall be excusable delay in the Contract.
 In the event a Subcontractor is unable to furnish insurance in the limits required under the Contract, the Contractor shall endorse the Subcontractor as an ADDITIONAL INSURED on the Contractor's policies. - (g) All insurance required to be maintained or provided by the Contractor shall be with companies and through policies approved by The Authority.
-The Authority reserves the right to inspect in person, prior to the commencement of the Contract Services, all of the Contractor's insurance policy required under this Contract.
-Contractor will not provide a copy of its insurance policies, but if under necessary circumstances, the policies may be made available for review, on Contractor's premises with sufficient advanced notice.
-Redacted information shall not be coverage nor contracted related. - (h) The Contractor must furnish proof of the required insurance within five (5) days of the award of the Contract.
+The Authority reserves the right to inspect in person, prior to the commencement of the Services, all of the Contractor's insurance policy required under this Contract. - (h) The Contractor must furnish proof of the required insurance within five (5) days of the award of the Contract.
 Certificate of Insurance must indicate the Contract number and description.
-The insurance certificate should be furnished to the attention of the Contracting Officer. - (i) The Contractor and its lower tier Subcontractors are required to cooperate with the Authority and report all potential claims (workers' compensation, general liability and automobile liability) pertaining to this Contract to the Authority's Risk Management Department at (512) 389-7549 within two (2) days of the incident. - (j) Subconsultant shall maintain Railroad Protective Liability Insurance as required by the track owner or operator or with limits of \$2,000,000 per occurrence and \$6,000,000 aggregate.
-Subconsultant's Commercial General Liability Insurance policy shall be endorsed with the Contractual Liability Railroads ISO CG 24 17 endorsements.
+The insurance certificate should be furnished to the attention of the Contracting Officer. - (i) The Contractor and its lower tier Subcontractors are required to cooperate with the Authority and report all potential claims (workers' compensation, general liability and automobile liability) pertaining to this Contract to the Authority's Risk Management Department at (512) 389-7549 within two (2) days of the incident.